stereolabs/zed-sdk/camera streaming/receiver/python/README.md

-# Stereolabs ZED - Camera Control
+# Stereolabs ZED - Streaming Receiver

-This sample shows how to track camera motion in space.
+This sample shows how to open a stream from an other ZED and display the left image.

 ## Getting started